chocolatey/docs/input/en-us/choco/commands/install.md

        the default feature 'exitOnRebootDetected' set to 'False'.
 Available in 0.10.12+.

+     --disable-repository-optimizations, --disable-package-repository-optimizations
+     Disable Package Repository Optimizations - Do not use optimizations for reducing bandwidth with repository queries during package install/upgrade/outdated operations.
+Should not generally be used, unless a repository needs to support older methods of query.
+When used, this makes queries similar to the way they were done in Chocolatey v0.1- 0.11 and before.
+Overrides the default feature 'usePackageRepositoryOptimizations' set to 'True'.
+Available in 0.10.14+.

      --sdc, --skipdownloadcache, --skip-download-cache
      Skip Download Cache - Use the original download even if a private CDN cache is available for a package.
 Overrides the default feature